eno-sim/Noisy_Datasets_Synthesis/README.md

 # Creation-of-Noisy-Datasets
-Python code that allows flexible insertion of different types of noise into datasets:
+Python code that allows flexible insertion of different types of outliers into datasets:
 - Global
 - Hidden
 - Collective